-It is common knowledge in Canada that male drivers, especially young male drivers pay higher insurance premiums than female drivers in their same age groups.
+It is common knowledge in Canada that male drivers, especially young male drivers pay higher insurance premiums than female drivers in the same age group.
 Sex, age, and marital status are commonly used and approved variables that help insurance providers assess the risk factor for Canadian Drivers.
 A driver’s driving record alone is not sufficient enough to provide a clear picture of what the driver’s overall risk to the insurance company will be.

 Does Gender Affect Car Insurance?